By: Team Plan²travel Since: Sep 2019 Licence: MIT

 -

-view activity 1
+Test case: view activity 1/view accommodation 1/view contact 1

-Expected: Views the information about activity/accommodation/contact 1. -
+Expected: Views the information about activity/accommodation/contact 1.

-view activity abc
+Test case: view activity abc/view accommodation abc/view contact abc

 Expected: No information about activity/accommodation/contact appear.
 Invalid message shown.